TigrisCallidus/Education-Hackathon-Template/README.md

-The exercises can be found [Here](ExampleExercise.ipynb) I will give the students enough time to solve them, and will answer questions if they have.
+The exercises can be found [Here](ExampleExercise.ipynb)

+The students will be given enough time to solve the exercises , and ask additional questions if any come up.